-21) Click on the analysis name (here we've named it "mouse H3K9ac") to watch the progress of each stage.
+21) Click on the analysis name (here we've named it "human ZBED1") to watch the progress of each stage.

-22) Within the output folder you specified above, the results of the mapping stages can be found in the "encode_bwa" subfolder and the output of the signal-generation and peak-calling stages can be found in the "encode_macs2" subfolder.
+22) Within the output folder you specified above, the results of the mapping stages can be found in the "encode_bwa" subfolder, the output of the signal-generation stage can be found in the "encode_macs2" subfolder, and the final peak calls are in the "idr2" subfolder.

 23) In a production environment, you will develop procedures or scripts to visualize and archive the results of multiple pipeline runs.
 But temporary URL's can be generated for all outputs and used to quickly visualize some of the pipeline results.
 For this example, let's look at the pooled signal track and the final, replicated peak set.
-In the "encode_macs2" folder, select the following output files:
+In the "encode_macs2" folder, select the following output file: